Hold yourself to a higher standard, so you are the leader you want to be!

-So, one of your team members is basking in the sun at lunch time, and his phone rings, he looks down and your name flashes up.
-What does he feel in that moment?
+So, one of your team members is basking in the sun at lunchtime, and his phone rings, he looks down, and your name flashes up.
+What does he feel at that moment?

 Either reaction comes about because of how you have shown up as a leader and the emotional impact you have had on the people around you.

 Your success of failure depends upon how people feel about you.
 It's not about being liked.
 It's about being inspiring and competent.

 In one of the leadership development programs I run called, "Would You Want To Be Led By You" I ask participants to write down the six words that you'd like people to use to describe you.

 I then ask them to write down, hand over heart what they think people are likely to say today.

 And finally, I get the people they work with to let me know in three sentences, or less, how they would sum up this leader - with both positive and negative observations.

 Some leaders realize that the people they work with don't necessarily view them through the same lens as they see themselves.